Human Pose Transfer with Augmented Disentangled Feature Consistency: Methodology

 \subsection{Overview}

+The training and inference process of the proposed model is shown in Figure~\ref{Fig:Model}.
 Given one image $\bx_{\rs}$ of a source person and another image $\bx_{\rt}$ of a target person, {\ourmethod} synthesizes an image $\bx_\rsyn$, which reserves a) the pose information, e.g., pose and location, of the source person in $\bx_{\rs}$, and b) the static information, e.g., person appearance and environment background, from the target image $\bx_{\rt}$.
 For each image, {\ourmethod} attempts to disentangle the pose and static information into orthogonal features.
 Specifically, {\ourmethod} consists of the following core components: 1) a \emph{\mfe} $M(\cdot)$, which extracts pose features $M(\bx)$ from an image $\bx$; 2) a \emph{\sfe} $S(\cdot)$, which extracts static features $S(\bx')$ from an image $\bx'$; and 3) an \emph{\gen} $G(\cdot)$, which synthesizes an image $G(M(\bx), S(\bx'))$ based on the encoded pose and static features $M(\bx)$ and $S(\bx')$ from images $\bx$ and $\bx'$ separately.
 In the remainder of this section, we describe the model architecture and introduce the training procedure, followed by the model instantiations.